zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 You create different paragraphs with different interpreters based on the code you want to run in the paragraphs.
 The interpreter is set at the top of the paragraph.
 The available interpreters are:

-  - `%sql` - To call the SQL interpreter and run SQL statements
+  - `%sql`&mdash;To call the SQL interpreter and run SQL statements
-  - `%script` - To call and run PL/SQL scripts
+  - `%script`&mdash;To call and run PL/SQL scripts
-  - `%md` - To call the Markdown interpreter and generate static html from Markdown plain text
+  - `%md`&mdash;To call the Markdown interpreter and generate static html from Markdown plain text
-  - `%python` - To call the Python interpreter and run Python scripts
+  - `%python`&mdash;To call the Python interpreter and run Python scripts

 <if type="livelabs">## **Step 5:** Connect to the Python Interpreter</if>
 <if type="freetier">## **Step 6:** Connect to the Python Interpreter</if>